 As I was smiling and laughing along with Dolly I suddenly heard my name.

 My heart began to race and I fumbled to turn my MUTE button off.

 “Wyoming, I love Wyoming!” said Dolly…and just like that we were best friends for life!

 OK, not really.

-Instead I dove in and asked her why she thought her song “Coat of Many Colors” (it’s included on this album) and the recent made for TV movie has struck such a chord with her fans (and created thousands of new ones).
+Instead, I dove in and asked her why she thought her song “Coat of Many Colors” (it’s included on this album) and the recently made-for TV movie has struck such a chord with her fans (and created thousands of new ones).

 Her response had me nodding along in agreement.